The Cayman Islands are world-renowned for their incredible underwater scenery, particularly the beautiful coral reefs and array of colourful fish.

 On This Page

+The Cayman Islands are world-renowned for their incredible underwater scenery, particularly the beautiful coral reefs and array of colourful fish.
 Located in the western Caribbean, just 480 miles south of Miami, Cayman is perfect for scuba diving and snorkelling, boasting some of the Caribbean’s best excursions.
 With virtually no currents and outstanding underwater visibility, Cayman has amazing wall dives, coral reefs and wrecks for you to explore and discover.
 If you are ‘dive-curious’, there are a wealth of things to do in, under, or on the water at every skill level.
-A variety of dive operators can teach you how to dive, improve your skills, and have an amazing underwater experience.
-With water temperatures ranging from 26-28°C (78-82°F) all year round, it is always a good time to get in the water and discover the seas.
+A variety of dive operators can teach you how to dive, improve your skills and have an amazing underwater experience.
+With water temperatures ranging from 26-28°C (78-82°F) all year round, it is always a good time to get in the water and discover the stunning scenery beneath the surface.

+Although many efforts have been put in place to safeguard the coral reefs, sea grasses and mangroves in the Cayman Islands, other factors have contributed to their destruction.
 Sadly, many dive sites in Grand Cayman have been affected by the spread of the deadly Stony Coral Tissue Loss Disease (SCTLD).
-Researchers from the U.S. Geological Survey have found evidence that SCTLD is caused by a breakdown in the symbiotic relationship between corals and Zooxanthellae algae.
+Researchers from the US Geological Survey have found evidence that SCTLD is caused by a breakdown in the symbiotic relationship between corals and Zooxanthellae algae.
 This discovery is a big step towards finding future treatments for this disease.
 Given the rapid spread of SCTLD in the Cayman Islands, the DoE wants to remind the public to disinfect all snorkel and dive gear before and after each shore dive and boat trip by soaking them in disinfectant solution (with 1% bleach) for 10 minutes.

-On a more positive note, this year's annual PADI Women's Dive Day invited divers to accumulate 639 hours of dive time on the day in honour of the 2.3 million people diagnosed with breast cancer in 2020.
-The event raised over CI$10,000 and attracted more than 130 participants locally as well as support and donations from the dive community overseas.
-The annual PADI Women’s Dive Day occurs on the third Saturday of July and raises money for the Cayman Islands Breast Cancer Foundation.
+On a more positive note, the 2022 PADI Women's Dive Day invited divers to take part in an underwater scavenger hunt while not only celebrating women in diving but also raising money and awareness for breast cancer.
+The event raised over CI$11,000 and attracted more than 120 participants locally as well as support and donations from the dive community overseas.
+The PADI Women’s Dive Day occurs annually on the third Saturday of July and raises money for the Breast Cancer Foundation.

-In addition, Cayman is still actively promoting its lionfish culling programme by encouraging divers and dive operators to safely remove as many lionfish from Cayman waters as possible.
+In addition, Cayman is still promoting its lionfish culling programme by encouraging divers and dive operators to safely remove as many lionfish from Cayman waters as possible.
+Activists are also pushing for a single-use plastic ban to reduce the plastics in the ocean.

 8 Reasons to Dive Cayman